roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

+===

- ****** Shauna Williams: Slut-Mommy Ch.
-03 ****** byWank_Gough© Being involved with Pops and Cletus in Pop's masterwork was a real honor, but the bit I dug the most was when it was just me and Pops because that's when he would pass on what I liked to call 'Pop's pearls'.
+Being involved with Pops and Cletus in Pop's masterwork was a real honor, but the bit I dug the most was when it was just me and Pops because that's when he would pass on what I liked to call 'Pop's pearls'.

  You see Cletus was a dang fine misogynist in his own right and he did have moments of true inspiration.
 Like convincing Shauna to stretch her cunt flaps.